Jean Law de Lauriston

-Jean Law's Memoire: Mémoires sur quelques affaires de l’Empire Mogol 1756-1761 contains detailed information about the campaign of the Mughal Emperor Shah Alam II and his French allies against the British East India Company.

-Jean Law de Lauriston, (born 5 October, 1719 in Paris, died 16 July 1797, in Paris), was a French military commander and colonial official of Scottish origin.
+Jean Law de Lauriston (5 October 1719 – 16 July 1797) was a French military officer and colonial administrator.
 He served twice as Governor General of Pondicherry.
 Not much is known about his life, but his contributions to the French Colonial Empire are notable.

 Law was a nephew of the financier John Law, who had founded the Banque Générale and in 1719 had helped re-finance the French Indies companies.

 He was a contemporary of Alivardi Khan who says about him that, "He saw with equal indignation and surprise the progress of the French and the English on the Coromandel Coast as well as in the Deccan."

 Law’s son was general and diplomat Jacques Lauriston.

 Colonial career

 In 1765

 When in 1765 the town of Pondicherry was returned to France after a peace treaty with England, Pondicherry was in ruins.
-Jean Law de Lauriston, then Governor General set to rebuild the town on the old foundations and after five months 200 European and 2000 Tamil houses had been erected.
+Jean Law de Lauriston, then Governor General set to rebuild the town on the old foundations and after five months 200 European and 2000 Tamil houses had been erected, he was aided by dubashes and some Rajas in procuring finances.

 Transfer of Yanaon

 Another significant event in the life of Lauriston was the re-transfer of Yanam to the French.
-A document dated 15 May 1765 showed that the villages of Yanam and Kapulapalem, with certain other lands, had been ceded by John White Hill and George Dolben.
-These two were Englishmen acting as agents for Jean Pybus, the head of the English settlement in Masulipatam.
-They had negotiated a deal (for taking over the villages) with Jean-Jacques Panon, the French Commissioner, who was Jean Law de Lauriston's deputy when he was Governor General of Pondicherry.
+A document dated 15 May 1765 showed that the villages of Yanam and Kapulapalem, with certain other lands, had been ceded by John Hill and George Dolben, two Britons acting as agents for John Pybus, the head of the British settlement in Masulipatam.
+They had negotiated a deal (for taking over the villages) with Jean-Jacques Panon, the French commissioner, who was Jean Law de Lauriston's deputy when he was Governor General of Pondicherry.
 The 1765 document mentions that France entered into possession of Yanam and its dependent territories with exemption from all export and import duties.